hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 gotten pretty used to a planning `status quo`, and putting things in their right places in our tool of choice, hardly anything ever goes according to plan.
-We use modern tools and fill out all the colorful boxes, but we get disappointed every time as the deadline has to be moved, as that Epic has to be extended that little bit.
+We use modern tools and fill out all the colorful boxes, but we get disappointed every time as the deadline has to be moved, as that epic has to be extended that little bit.

 ### Visual Bias

 The way that roadmaps are visualized creates a certain bias for something that we know not to be true in software: Long-term plans don't work out as expected.
 Yet looking at the roadmap tools, we set start and end-dates for everything.
-You can have a team of product managers raging in excitement, because each of them marked an Epic as done on the roadmap.
+You can have a team of product managers raging in excitement, because each of them marked an epic as done on the roadmap.
 Meanwhile none of them have talked to the customer or looked at the numbers.
 Tools today create a bias to execute things perfectly just as planned, not to learn, reflect and iterate.